-Events which take place on the plane are similarly twice-presented.
+Events that happen in the plane are also given twice.
 First there’s a description of the businessman inexplicably vacating his seat to move away from Lise and Bill.
-Almost immediately there follows a cut to the following evening, in which the businessman fleshes out the details under police questioning: “I moved my seat.
+Almost immediately there’s a cut to the following evening, in which the businessman reveals: “I moved my seat.
 I was afraid.”

-Towards the novel’s conclusion is another cut scene which teases us with the details of Bill’s police custody.
-He reveals the protagonist’s name: “‘Lise, he says.
+At the end of the novel another cut scene teases us with the details of Bill’s police custody. “‘Lise, he says.
 ‘I don’t know her other name.
 We met on the plane.’”
-It’s for this reason – as a narrative composed of eye-witness accounts – that there’s no last name for Lise: there is no omniscient narrator to provide it.
+This is why Lise has no last name: there’s no omniscient narrator to give it.
 The author-narrator who strings together these accounts admits as much: “Who knows her thoughts?
 Who can tell?” (p50).

-The many voices who tell this tale (none of them entirely reliable) account for some of the narrative’s many inconsistencies.
+The many voices who tell this tale (none of them entirely reliable) account for the narrative’s inconsistencies.
 The construct draws attention to not just who is responsible for Lise’s death, but why the question is important at all.

 On first reading, the story unfolds like this:

 Lise is going on holiday.
 It’s important to her to find a remarkable dress – the gaudier, the better.
-Her colleagues have been supportive of her vacation, with some suggestion of an illness that results in them treating her sympathetically.
+Her colleagues support her vacation (there’s a suggestion of an illness).
 Lise lives an arid, untouched life: she’s a loner.
 She’s somewhat unhinged, laughing alone and talking on the phone even after the other person has hung up.

-She goes to the airport and seeks to be noticed through inappropriate action and dress; she’s laying clues.
+She goes to the airport and tries to get noticed (by acting oddly).
 We get a shocking glimpse of how she dies.
-Lise flies to a country that she’s been to before.
-She’s on the lookout for a man that she claims she will know only when she meets him.
-Her desires are thwarted several times, however, as the men she wants seem frightened of her – as though they can guess she’s up to no good.
+Lise flies to a country she’s been to before.
+She’s on the lookout for a particular type of man, but he’s not easy to find.
+It’s as if the men sense she’s up to no good and fear her.

-Lise has been killed, and the events described are a possible reconstruction of the events leading up to her death.
-The timeline begins as Lise prepares to go on holiday – she lives alone, but has a few supportive friends and colleagues.
+Lise prepares to go on holiday.
+She lives alone, but has a few supportive friends and colleagues.
 She finds a dress and coat which she thinks look good together.
-She packs carefully for her trip, and plans to return some car keys to a friend.

-Lise covers up the embarrassment of travelling alone by trying to seem more cultured and better travelled than she is, but only succeeds in annoying the check-in clerk.
+Lise covers up the embarrassment of travelling alone by trying to seem better travelled than she is.
 She fusses on the plane to appear more cultivated, but bungles her attempts to talk about macrobiotics.
-She is noticed by a convicted sex maniac, who feels frightened by the return of his desires and quickly moves seats.
-Lise attempts to flirt clumsily with Bill, and later tries to forge an acquaintance with an old man and his family, but they refuse her offer to share a car.
+She is noticed by a convicted sex maniac, who feels worries he’s going to commit a crime and quickly moves seats.

-Lise’s dress factors largely in this, as a (multicoloured) red herring: it becomes a calling card, a means of being recognised and remembered.
-For a middle-aged woman living an invisible and lonely life, the dress becomes a means to being seen – albeit to cruel ends.
+Lise’s dress factors largely in this, as a (multicoloured) red herring.
+It’s a calling card – a way to be recognised and remembered.
+For a middle-aged woman living an invisible and lonely life, the dress is a means of becoming visible – albeit to cruel ends.
 When the concierge spies Lise’s get-up, she “throws back her head, looking down through half-closed lids at Lise’s clothes, and gives out a high, hacking cough-like ancestral laugh of the streets.” (p17) At the hotel, we learn more about the assumptions being made about Lise’s clothes:

 Just as, in former times, when prostitutes could be discerned by the brevity of their skirts compared with the normal standard, so Lise in her knee-covering clothes at this moment looks curiously of the street-prostitute class beside the mini-skirted girls and their mothers whose knees at least can be seen. (p51)

 Damned if you do, damned if you don’t.
-Lise may dress exactly unlike a street walker, yet she receives the shame and opprobrium nonetheless.
-In The Driver’s Seat, the gaudy dress becomes a talisman of a logic usually doled out to victims of sex crime: she was asking for it.
-In fact, we’re led to believe that Lise is, throughout, ‘asking for it’ – she craves death and destruction in a highly fetishised way.
-This is just one is a series of subversions that the novel toys with – and unpicking the chain gives further reason to question this damning indictment of Lise.
+Lise may dress exactly unlike a street walker, yet that’s how others treat her.
+Her gaudy dress is the scarlet letter often given to victims of sex crime: she was asking for it.
+In fact, we’re led to believe that Lise is ‘asking for it’ – she craves death and destruction in a highly fetishised way.

 Appearance Vs Reality